Compourri/Archie/README.md

 ```

 ### System Description
-This is completely automated arch install.
+This is completely automated Archlinux install.
 It includes prompts to select your desired desktop environment, window manager, AUR helper, and whether to do a full or minimal install.
-The KDE desktop environment on arch includes all the packages I use on a daily basis, as well as some customizations.
+The KDE desktop environment on Archlinux includes all the packages I use on a daily basis, as well as some customizations.

 ## Troubleshooting